jamii/zest/design.md

 ### structs

-Structs are objects with a fixed, finite set of keys.
+Structs are objects with a fixed finite set of keys.

 ```
 struct['a' = i64, 'b' = i64]['a' = 0, 'b' = 1]